The Irritable Vegan

 Balsamic vinegar

 Low FODMAP serving of 1 Tbsp.
 At a serving size of 2 Tbsps, it becomes moderate for excess fructose.
-In this recipe, we're splitting 2 tablespoons between 22 servings which brings it well below the low fodmap portion and equals a 0.09 serving of fructose.
+In this recipe, we're splitting 2 tablespoons between 30 servings which brings it well below the low fodmap serving for fructose.

 Brown sugar